Benefits of Collagen Peptides: Everything You Need To Know

 - Skin health: A whopping 80% of our skin is made from collagen which is therefore vital to healthy skin.
 Collagen gives skin its strength, so taking oral collagen supplements helps with skin hydration and overall skin care.
 Collagen can also improve the elasticity of the skin, and reduce signs of aging, such as wrinkles.

-- Joint health: Joint pain is often related to friction as a result of weakened cartilage, so collagen can work to reduce irritation in the joints, both by strengthening the joint bones and adding better structure to the cartilage that cushions them.
+- Joint health: Joint discomfort is often related to friction as a result of weakened cartilage, so collagen can work to reduce irritation in the joints, both by strengthening the joint bones and adding better structure to the cartilage that cushions them.

 - Digestive health: Collagen keeps the intestinal lining strong and thick, which goes to support gut health.